Inclusive Leadership Conference

 Inclusive leaders are people who listen to and reflect the wide range of human histories, cultures, ethnicities, and perspectives.
 They recognize leaders everywhere, regardless of power or position.
 They create spaces for cultural interaction.
 The markers of distinction are ethnicity, race, social class, gender, sexual orientation, mental and physical ability, and language.
 Social justice is defined as searching, understanding, critiquing and taking action on injustice.
 Inclusion is defined as social justice can be achieved if people are meaningfully included in institutional practices and processes.

-Campus Philly and Temple University will be hosting the annual Inclusive Leadership Conference on Saturday, February 9th at Temple University’s main campus.
+Campus Philly and Temple University hosted the 2019 Inclusive Leadership Conference on Saturday, February 9th at Temple University’s main campus.

-Open to ALL Philadelphia-area college students, participants will have the opportunity to enhance their knowledge and skills through workshops and dialogues with local leaders in business, education, and advocacy.
+Open to ALL Philadelphia-area college students, participants had the opportunity to enhance their knowledge and skills through workshops and dialogues with local leaders in business, education, and advocacy.
 From small acts of kindness to monumental moments, this year's ILC will focus on Random Acts of Inclusion.

 The Inclusive Leadership Conference is co-sponsored by Temple University's Office of Leadership Development, Institutional Diversity (IDEAL), University Housing and Residential Life departments, and CampusPhilly.